Skip to main content

 My current research focuses on numerous applications of near surface geophysics, especially as it applies to the study of arctic sea ice.
 I have worked extensively with students to create a number of pieces of equipment of our own design to measure sea ice properties.
 We are now working to develop an instrument to measure the ice thickness quickly over a large area, something that no one yet knows how to do.
 Much of this instrumental development is centered around Arduino microcontrollers, and has proven quite successful.

-I lead the biennial Arctic Geophysics Research Experience, while culimates in a one- or two-week trip to Utquagvik, Alaska, in February/March of even-numbered years.
+I lead the biennial Arctic Geophysics Research Experience, which culminates in a one- or two-week trip to Utquagvik, Alaska, in February/March of even-numbered years.
 On this trip, students deploy sensors on the sea ice of their own design, acquiring data through the novel methods of their own invention.
 All of these trips result in multiple student-led presentations at the Fall Meeting of the American Geophysical Union, the world's largest gathering of earth and space scientists.

 I also work extensively with Radford University's Forensic Science Institute (FSI).
 My FSI work typically involves ground penetrating radar studies of both historic burial sites as well as working with law enforcement agencies on cold cases.
 A number of the cemetery projects have led to the identification of previously unknown Civil War-era burials.
 I have also worked with local industry to do geophysical site surveys for potential building sites.
 All of this work involves students who learn to use the equipment and how to process the data, and they create their final site analyses, leading to impressive items on their resumes.